sseneca42/Outer-Wilds-Autosplitter/README.md

 __1.2.4__<br>
 -Now works for 1.0.7, 1.1.10, 1.1.11 & 1.1.12<br>
 __1.2.5__<br>
--Now also works for 1.1.13<br><br>
+-Now also works for 1.1.13<br>
+__1.2.6__<br>
+-Maintenance and bug fixes<br>
+__1.2.7__<br>
+-Reworked the splits to better match current usage, added death splits.
+Reworked scanning so that it stops searching if the target is not found.<br>
+__1.2.8__<br>
+-Added an error message when scanning fails.
+Reworked the facts splits in order so that they work regardless of the savefile organisation<br>
 __NEXT :__<br>
--Complete descriptions for every 100% splits
--Improved scanning performance (?)
+-Put the fact splits informations and the save file in separate files -Rework the fact splits to support any fact, so that mod campaigns can potentially be plugged in and work as well -Complete descriptions for every 100% splits
+-Put the conditions for the normal splits in a list, simply for the sake of cleanliness -Add comments

 ## Pantheon of gratitude

-* Thanks __turkwinif__ for helping me several times during the development of the early versions and thank you for handling most of the retiming and plenty of other things.<br>
+* Thanks to __turkwinif__ for helping me several times during the development of the early versions and for handling most of the retiming + plenty of other things.<br>
 * Thanks to everybody who took on their time to help me and reported issues, especially __frodododo__, __Skywalker__ and __zid__.<br>
 * Thanks to __DevilSquirrel__ for their guide on making Autosplitters for Unity games and thanks to __Ero__ for teaching me how to use the Cheat Engine's mono dissect tool properly.<br>